Tomcuzz/cloudflare-ddns/README.md

 For more Cloudflare API informations read the [Cloudflare API documentation v4](https://api.cloudflare.com/)

 ## Attribution
-This project is a for of mirioeggmann/cloudflare-ddns to allow for another method of getting a public IP address.
+This project is a fork of mirioeggmann/cloudflare-ddns to allow for another method of getting a public IP address.